allenhuffman/SirSound/README.md

 VOLUME
 ------
 "V" followed by a number from 1-31.
 Default is 15.
-(Supports modifiers.)
+Supports modifiers.
 (Not supported on SirSound Jr.)
 ```
+REM SET VOLUME TO MAX
 PRINT #-2,"V31"

+REM SET VOLUME TO LOWEST
+PRINT #-2,"V1"

+REM LOUD TO SOFT
+PRINT #-2,"V31 C V21 C V11 C V1 C"
 ```

 PAUSE
 -----
 "P" followed by a number from 1-255.
 ```
+REM PAUSE FOR A QUARTER NOTE
 PRINT #-2,"P4"

+REM PAUSE FOR A HALF NOTE
+PRINT #-2,"P2"
 ```

 SUBSTRINGS